thanulekshmi/Bikeshare_project/README.md

 ### Credits:
-Lessons in the Introduction to Data Analysis section of Udacity's Data Aanalyst Nanodegree (DAND)
+Lessons in the Introduction to Data Analysis section of Udacity's Data Analyst Nanodegree (DAND)